“Great presenter, very clear and knowledgeable”

 - Why do pupils misbehave?

-- How can positive behaviour management strategies improve pupil attitudes to learning?
+- How can positive behaviour strategies improve pupil attitudes to learning?

 - Does low level disruption interrupt pupil progress in the lessons in your school?

-This course is targeted at any teacher who wishes to sharpen their behaviour management skills and adopt effective strategies to tackle low level disruption and improve the quality of teaching, learning and progress in their classrooms.
+This course is targeted at any teacher who wishes to sharpen their positive behaviour management skills and adopt effective strategies to tackle everything from low level disruption to high confrontation and therefore improve the quality of teaching, learning and progress in their classrooms.

 Behaviour and learning